20 Ways to Serve Carrots – With Recipes!

 Mashed carrots and turnips from Bake, Eat, Repeat

 7. Steamed Carrots

 Simple steamed carrots are an easy side dish for any meal.
 Cooking carrots makes it easier to access beta carotene (source) but overcooking them can destroy some nutrients, so steaming is a great cooking option.
 When my kids were just starting to eat solid foods, I would feed them cold steamed carrots so they could practice chewing on a softer carrot.

 Glazed carrots can appeal to kids who like sweets.
 I wouldn’t suggest serving glazed carrots too often because these recipes tend to be high in sugar, but it may be a way to get your kids to start eating carrots.
-Saving these for special occasions.
-Here are a few different recipes to try
+Consider saving these for special occasions.
+Here are a few different recipes to try:

 Slow Cooker Honey Glazed Peas and Carrots from Plain Chicken